nazmunsakib/advanced-ajax-search-for-woocommerce/README.md

-# Advanced AJAX Search for WooCommerce
+﻿# Nivo AJAX Search for WooCommerce

 🚀 **Professional live product search with AI-powered features for WooCommerce stores**